acgetchell/mundus-atrox/src/background/neverwinter.md

 # Neverwinter

 - **Population**: 500,000, predominantly Human
-- **Government**: *Marchioness Lyanna Alagondar*, Chancellor of the [Magisterium] of **Neverwinter**
+- **Government**: House of Lords
-- **Defense**: The *Ten Thousand Crusaders of Light* form a permanent standing army, supplemented by the *Templar* of the [Apostolic See].
+- **Defense**: The *Ten Thousand Crusaders of Light* form a permanent standing army, supplemented by the [Templar].
 The *Armada* is a fleet of Airships and Hippogriff Riders that patrol the skies, supplemented by the *Reserve* of chartered, privately-owned Airships that can be called up on emergency.
-Members of the [Magisterium] provide supplemental magical support.
+The [Magisterium] provides the *Arcane Legion*.
 - **Commerce**: Agriculture, Magic, Manufacturing, Technology, Trade, Travel

 ## Description